ultravioletrs/cube-docs/docs/getting-started.md

 ## Create a new user

-If you are the administrator, follow [this demonstration](https://jam.dev/c/f8d3fa47-7505-4201-b8ca-c0f724826237) to learn how to create a new user.
+If you are the instance administrator (or have administrator credentials), follow [this demonstration](https://jam.dev/c/f8d3fa47-7505-4201-b8ca-c0f724826237) to create a new user.
 Below are the summarized steps:

 1. Log in with admin credentials
 2. Create a new domain (if needed)